Non-Oil Export Stimulation Facility (NESF) Guidelines

 - Working capital/stocking facility shall be for one year with the option of roll-over once subject to the approval of the CBN.

 - Repayments of principal and interest shall be quarterly and in accordance with the agreed repayment schedule

 - The moratorium shall be for one (1) year.
-In case of construction, option of roll over for a period of up to one (1) year may be allowed, subject to approval by the CBN.
+In the case of construction, an option of rollover for a period of up to one (1) year may be allowed, subject to approval by the CBN.

 - The Facility shall be granted at an all-inclusive interest rate of 9% per annum.

-- Interest charges during implementation/Construction phase of the project shall be dependent on the status and transactional structure of the projects.
-They shall be categorized into Capitalization of interest (interest payable during the implementation and construction period shall be added to the total facility, subject to the 70% limit on total cost of project) and Pre-funding of interest (interest payable during implementation and construction shall be from a pre-funded Debt Service Account).
+- Interest charges during the implementation/construction phase of the project shall be dependent on the status and transactional structure of the projects.
+They shall be categorized into Capitalization of interest (interest payable during the implementation and construction period shall be added to the total facility, subject to the 70% limit on the total cost of the project) and Pre-funding of interest (interest payable during implementation and construction shall be from a pre-funded Debt Service Account).

 Submission of Requests: A PFI shall submit an application to CBN on behalf of its customer in the prescribed format.
 In the case of loan syndication, the lead bank shall submit an application on behalf of other banks.
 All correspondence with respect to the application shall be with the lead bank.

 Each request for a facility is to be accompanied by the following documents:

 - A written request from the project promoter to a PFI seeking funding under the NESF.